hyperledger-labs/university-course/README.md

 ## Course Motivation & Overview

 Provide a reliable basis for university students to learn blockchain through Hyperledger Fabric, and, optionally, other Hyperledger technologies.
+This course requires teaching staff that can teach the theory, and provide support on the laboratory classes.

 This course is a 7.5 ECTS master level course that assumes 3 hours of theory per week + 1.5 weeks of practical classes (laboratory) per week.
 This course implements the laboratory clsases.